CIEMAT-Neutrino/SCINT/docs/Intro.md

 This is a python library to process and analyze raw data from the lab.
 The design objectives were:

 * To have a **classless** structure.
 We store in **dictionaries** all the run/ch information + the waveforms.
-* Avoid as much overcalculation as possible, in particular:
+* Avoid as much over calculation as possible, in particular:
     * Calculate pedestal/charge/time values all at once and store them separately from the raw data.
     * Prevent excessive memory usage when dealing with multiple runs.
 * Avoid **complicated hierarchies** and **commented/uncommented lines** with the same code.